mx2913/funkwhale/docs/specs/upload-process/index.md

 4. The user selects the location to which they want to upload their content
 5. The user selects the files they want to upload from a file picker, or by dragging and dropping files onto the modal
 6. The user can select a "Upload in background" button which dismisses the modal but _continues the upload_
 7. Funkwhale assesses if all files have the correct metadata and highlights any issues for the user to fix _with a meaningful message_.
-The frontend keep the connection open until the API sends a response
+The web app keep the connection open until the API sends a response

 ```{mermaid}
 flowchart TD